Mühlehorn railway station

 Mühlehorn railway station (Bahnhof Mühlehorn) is a railway station in Mühlehorn, in the Swiss canton of Glarus.
 It is an intermediate stop on the Ziegelbrücke–Sargans line.

 Layout and connections

 Mühlehorn has a 166 m side platform with a single track (No. 1).
 PostAuto Schweiz operates bus services from the station to Glarus Nord and Ziegelbrücke.
 Schiffsbetrieb Walensee operates ferries on the Walensee from a ferry dock across the street from the station.

 Services

+As of the December 2023 timetable change the following services stop at Mühlehorn: